Beusted/supplier-diversity/README.md

 - To adjust similarity thresholds or matching algorithms, modify the parameters in the supplier matching functions.
 - Color themes and styling can be customized through the CSS variables in the dashboard file.
 - Data sources can be updated by replacing CSV files in the `backend/` directory with your organization's procurement data.

-## Contributing
-- Contributions are welcome!
-Please make a pull request to propose changes or enhancements.
-- Areas for contribution include: additional analytics features, improved visualization options, enhanced matching algorithms, or mobile responsiveness improvements.
-- For questions or collaboration opportunities, reach out to [instructor-email@calpoly.edu].

-## Support and Feedback
-- The dashboard includes comprehensive error handling and troubleshooting guidance.
-- For technical support, check the troubleshooting section or contact the development team.
-- Feature requests and feedback can be submitted through the project repository or direct contact.
-- Educational support for understanding AI concepts and procurement analytics is available through Cal Poly AI Summer Camp resources.

 ## Project Impact
 This dashboard demonstrates practical applications of AI in procurement by: